zhujingyang520/LRAHash/README.md

 the packet is relatively simple, consists of 1-flit, the flow control can also be regarded as the store-and-forward/cut-through).

+The accelerator contains the UV bypass logic to predict the output sparisty of each layer.
+The memory size of U and V in each Processing Element is 8KB.
+A different column-wise computation scheme is adopted for the V computation stage.
+Each Processing Element only conducts the partial inner product of each row while the merge operation is completed in the routing node.

 There are 4-pipeline stage associated with each NoC router:
 - Routing Computation (RC)
 - Switch Allocation (SA)